List of mayors of Pordenone

-The mayor of Pordenone is an elected politician who, along with the Pordenone's City Council, is accountable for the strategic government of Pordenone in Friuli-Venezia Giulia, Italy.
-The current Mayor is Alessandro Ciriani, a centre-right independent, who took office on 20 June 2016.
+The mayor of Pordenone is an elected politician who, along with the Pordenone's city council, is accountable for the strategic government of Pordenone in Friuli-Venezia Giulia, Italy.
+The current mayor is Alessandro Basso of Brothers of Italy, who took office on 18 April 2025.

 Overview

-According to the Italian Constitution, the Mayor of Pordenone is member of the City Council.
+According to the Italian Constitution, the mayor of Pordenone is member of the city council.

-The Mayor is elected by the population of Pordenone, who also elects the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his government.
+The mayor is elected by the population of Pordenone, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his government.

-Since 1994 the Mayor is elected directly by Pordenone's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+Since 1994 the mayor is elected directly by Pordenone's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.